bitcontrol/FieldBus19/README.md

 # FieldBus19

-**This is a no-cost field bus library with a simple C API for STM32 microcontrollers.**
+**This is a no-cost field bus software library with a simple C API for STM32 microcontrollers.**

 ## Features
 The library supports **2 to 5 bus participants** (nodes) per bus segment (1).
 The required microcontroller **resources are just 3 GPIO pins, 1 UART and 1 Timer** per node.